Rewriting Structured Cospans: Background Material: DPO Rewriting and Structured Cospans

-For $ _L \Csp $ to form a category, we do not require the full strength of the conditions listed in Definition \ref{def:LCsp_category}---Baez and Courser do not ask this much---but remember, we are aiming to form a topos of structured cospans.

-\begin{example} Structured cospans can be used to define open graphs.
-A graph is open when equipped with two subsets of nodes, one set serving as inputs and the other as outputs.
+\begin{example} Structured cospans can be used to slightly generalize open graphs.
+Set theoretically, a graph is open when equipped with two subsets of its nodes, one set serving as inputs and the other as outputs.
 When the inputs of one open graph coincide with the outputs of another, they can be composed.
-For example, the pair of open graphs compose by glueing the corresponding nodes together, forming the new open graph To define an open graph as a structured cospan, consider the geometric morphism where $ L $ is the discrete graph functor and $ R $ forgets the graph edges.
-The above open graphs can be presented as the structured cospans with composite In this example, the category $ _L\Csp $ has sets for objects and open graphs for arrows. \end{example}
+For example, the pair of open graphs